 - The origins of modern inheritance tax date back to 1694 with the introduction of Probate Duty.

-- Estate Duty was introduced in 1894, marking a significant shift in inheritance taxation.
+- Estate Duty was introduced in 1894, marking a significant shift towards taxing entire estates rather than individual bequests.

-- The current inheritance tax rate is usually paid at 40% on the value of your estate over the £325,000 allowance.
+- The current inheritance tax rate is 40% on the value of your estate above the nil rate band of £325,000 — a threshold that has been frozen since 2009 and is confirmed frozen until at least April 2031.

-- An additional allowance of up to £175,000 is available if you pass on your family home to children or grandchildren.
+- An additional Residence Nil Rate Band (RNRB) of up to £175,000 is available if you pass your family home to direct descendants (children, grandchildren, or step-children) — but not to nephews, nieces, siblings, or friends.

 The Origins of Inheritance Tax in the UK

-To comprehend the present and future of inheritance tax, we must first explore its historical origins.
-The concept of taxing inheritances has evolved significantly over the centuries, shaped by various social, economic, and political factors.
+To understand why IHT affects so many families today, we must first explore its historical origins.
+The concept of taxing what people leave behind has evolved significantly over more than three centuries, shaped by war, debt, and the perpetual need for government revenue.

 Early Taxation Systems

-The earliest form of death duty in the UK was probate duty, introduced in 1694.
-This tax was levied on the personal estate of the deceased before it was distributed to the beneficiaries.
-Probate duty marked the beginning of a long history of taxing inheritances, setting a precedent for future legislation.
+The earliest form of death duty in England was probate duty, introduced in 1694 during the reign of William III.
+This tax was levied on the personal estate of the deceased before it could be distributed to beneficiaries.
+It was introduced primarily to fund the Nine Years’ War against France — a pattern that would repeat throughout the history of death duties, with rates rising sharply during periods of conflict and national debt.

 The Birth of Estate Duty

-Understanding these historical developments is crucial for appreciating the complexities of modern inheritance tax.
-The transition from probate duty to estate duty laid the groundwork for the sophisticated tax system we have today.
+Understanding these historical developments is crucial for appreciating the complexities of modern IHT.
+The transition from probate duty to estate duty established the principle that the state has a claim on accumulated wealth at death — a principle that has persisted ever since, even as the specific mechanisms have changed repeatedly.

 Major Legislative Changes Over the Years

 The history of inheritance tax in the UK is marked by several major legislative reforms.
-These changes have significantly impacted how estates are taxed, reflecting shifting societal attitudes and economic conditions.
+These changes have significantly impacted how estates are taxed, reflecting shifting societal attitudes, economic conditions, and — most importantly for today’s homeowners — rising property values that have brought millions of families into the tax net.

 The Finance Act of 1894